 Pound the pavement to find new leads.
 Go into stores and manufacturing facilities.
 Introduce yourself and ask to talk to the decision maker for all marketing matters.
 For smaller brands, this will be the company owner.
 For larger ones, it might be the head of marketing.
 Let them know what you do and that you’re available for assignments.

-Put yourself online and use third-party freelance sites such as Fiverr and UpWork to fill the gap until you have a steady stream of clients.
+Put yourself online and use third-party freelance sites such as Fiverr and Upwork to fill the gap until you have a steady stream of clients.
+When you finish a task for a client, ask them to tell others in their field about you and that they’re happy with the work you did.
+As your business grows, most of your work will come from referrals.

 If you’re researching how to become a freelance graphic designer, you’re probably ready to jump in with both feet.
 Before you take the leap, make sure you understand how to keep good books for your business.
 Spend time on how to automate invoicing, learning what to do when a client refuses to pay and talk to an attorney about a solid contract to ensure you get paid for your time and effort.